Nazeer-18/Nazeer-18/README.md

 ### Hi  👋I am Shaik Nazeer.
-I am a passionate of explore more and learn new things
+I am a passionate to explore more and learn new things

 - 🔭 I’m currently working on Full Stack Development